The Game of Life: 1970s/1980s versions

 About halfway through the production of this version, many dollar values doubled.
 This description focuses on the later version with the larger dollar amounts.
-The late 1980s version also replaced the convertibles from earlier versions with minivans.
-Early 1960s-era convertibles were still used in the 1978 edition.
+Early 1960s-era convertibles were still used in the 1978 edition, while the late 1980s version replaced the convertibles with minivans.
 The "Poor Farm" was renamed "Bankrupt!" in which losing players would "Retire to the country and become a philosopher", and "Millionaire Acres" was shortened to "Millionaire!" in which the winner can "Retire in style".
 Like the 1960s version, there were spaces that forced a player to go back; in the case a player landed on one of these, they were forced to take the shortest route and pay no attention to any penalties and rewards in doing so.

 The gold "Revenge" squares added a byline, "Sue for damages", in the 1978 edition.

 1991 version

 Exactly seven years after Hasbro acquired the Milton Bradley Company, The Game of Life was updated in 1991 to reward players for good behavior, such as recycling trash and helping the homeless, by awarding players "Life Tiles", each of which was worth a certain amount.
 At the end of the game, players added up the amounts on the tiles to their cash total, and counted towards the final total.
 The spaces that forced players to go back were removed, starting with this version.

 The 1998 PC and Sony PlayStation video game adaptations of The Game of Life by Hasbro's own video game production company are based on this version.
-Players could play either the "classic" version using the Life Tiles, or the "enhanced" version where landing on a space with a Life Tile allow players to play one of several mini-games.
+Players could play either the "classic" version using the Life Tiles, or the "enhanced" version where landing on a space with a Life Tile allows players to play one of several mini-games.
+In addition, in the enhanced version, landing on a Pay Day space allows a player to take their salary from any opponent of their choice.
+Should a player get married and/or have children, they collect presents from the other players.
 The PC version was later re-released in 2003 by Atari Interactive, under ownership from Infogrames Entertainment SA, as the result of a merger between Hasbro Interactive and the old Atari Interactive.